tolitius/cprop/README.md

 * some are _solely_ based on ENV variables exported as individual properties: 100 properties?
 100 env variables exported..
 * some rely on a property file within the classpath: all good, but requires wrestling with uberjar (META-INF and friends)
 * some allow _only_ string values: no data structures, no numbers, etc.?
 (I love my data structures and the power of EDN)
+* some allow no structure / hierarchy, just one (top) level pile of properties
 * some keep a global internal config state, which makes it hard to have app (sub) modules with separate configs

 ## What does cprop do?

 * loads an [EDN](https://github.com/edn-format/edn) config from a classpath and/or file system
-* merges it with ENV variables + optional merge sources (file, db, mqtt, http, etc.)
+* merges it with system proppertis and ENV variables + optional merge sources (file, db, mqtt, http, etc.)
 * returns an (immutable) map
 * while keeping _no internal state_ => different configs could be used within the same app, i.e. for app sub modules